Sunday, 21 June 2026

 6.Frozen Illusion - Solo!
 Place 4.
 Solo following the rhythm guitar at the end.

 7.Breeding Fear - Solo following the general music line - tapping.
-Cascade like solo almost lead.
+Cascade-like solo almost lead.

 8.Lost Paradise - Place 2!